asymppdc/asympPDC/README.md

-## Our diagramatic view of connectivity measures
+## Our diagrammatic view of connectivity measures

 The measures inside the yellow area have been implemented in the asympPDC packages